PowerHouse on broadway

 For the Level 1, we crafted a restaurant space that blends historical charm with modern functionality.
 Key features include a bar and lounge area with cozy fireplace seating, a bar top, and standard tables.
 A large, modular private dining room accommodates events and private parties, while the outdoor patio, complete with a fire table, offers an inviting outdoor retreat.
 The design also includes 2 ADA-friendly bathrooms to ensure accessibility.

 We preserved the building’s history by maintaining the original light cream walls and converting a historical vault into a wine room.
-The design reflects Powerhouse Social’s brand, incorporating blue and leather accents to complement the existing wood and brick tones.
+The design reflects Powerhouse Social’s brand, incorporating blue and leather fabrics that are high performing to compliment the existing wood and brick tones.
 Original lighting fixtures were rewired for LED bulbs, with new sustainable fixtures added for a transitional, modern feel.

 Level 3 Features: